Bhanditz/sentry-beaconfire/README.md

 * Track issues in a project and see more detail.

 ## How to use
-Simply replace the defaults with your own sentry server host and organization in Constants.swift
+Simply replace the defaults with your own sentry server host and organization in Constants.kt
 ```kotlin
 // Default Organization
 val CurrentOrganization = "YOUR_Organization"